corda/corda-docs-portal/content/en/platform/corda/5.0/_index.md

 * **Identity** - Knowing who you are transacting with and knowing that their identity was attested to a given level of assurance is important for establishing trust.
 Many other DLT and blockchain systems offer anonymity as a feature.
 However, for use cases where trust is absolutely critical, Corda layers its platform with the concept of granting permissions to identities.
-Corda does not mandate certain levels of attestation; rather, each network is able to set their own rules.
+Corda does not mandate specific levels of attestation; rather, each network is able to set its own rules.
 Without permissions, access to the state of a network and other members of that network is impossible.
 * **Privacy** - People who want to communicate with each other on Corda can install the same set of distributed applications, known as {{< tooltip >}}CorDapps{{< /tooltip >}}.
 These define the parameters of their interactions and exchange information and assets, all within the bounds of what the network operator has permitted around rules for visibility of states.
 In these private networks, only the parties involved can see the details of that state.